wowser20/wowser20/README.md

 - I know Java, SQL, C#, Python, and a little bit of html and css.
 - I’m interested in learning more programming languages
-- I’m currently learning Laravel
+- I’m currently learning Laravel and Data mining
 - How to reach me : remoreras.ae@gmail.com

 <!---